-Council's in-kind support for groups and activities in Sports and Council's school holiday program also utilising Council venues will further support services support and engage young people, and those at risk. that benefit the wellbeing of the community.
+Council provides engagement opportunities for diverse community-led activities through use of develop healthy habits through a range of accessible activities offered by facilitators operating at the venue. mental health.
+The Council-sponsored Youth Drop-Council's in-kind support for groups and activities in Sports and Council's school holiday program also utilising Council venues will further support services support and engage young people, and those at risk. that benefit the wellbeing of the community.
 Council encourages community use of the Palmerston pool by offering free entry.
 Redevelopment of this facility will add even more opportunities for residents to be active and engaged within the community.